aim-salam/cheatsheet/README.md

       git checkout -b feature/my-new-feature
      ```
    - After making changes, commit them to the new branch.
    - Then push.
-If your local repository doesn’t have the branch, it will create a new one.
+   - If your remote repository doesn’t have the current branch, create a new one.
+     ```bash
+      git push origin feature/my-new-feature
+     ```
    - Create a pull request to merge your changes into the production code.
    - Your pull request will be visible on this [site](https://github.com/aim-salam/cheatsheet/pulls).
 Please wait for my response.
 I will either approve your code and merge it into production, or provide feedback if changes are needed.